Del Monte Kenya

 Del Monte Kenya Limited is a Kenyan food processing company that operates in the cultivation, production, and canning of pineapple products.
 The company produces canned solid pineapple, juice concentrates, mill juice sugar and cattle feed.
 Kenya's largest single manufactured export is canned pineapple, and the country ranks among the top five pineapple exporters in the world, both of which feats are direct results of the company's existence and operations.
 In the past, the company received negative publicity stemming from conflicts with workers and human rights groups, and the company has been targeted by human rights groups for hazardous conditions at the facility, poor living and working conditions for workers and for intimidating trade union groups.
-In 2001, the company took significant steps to address and correct matters per these concerns.
+In 2001, the company took significant steps to address and correct matters per these concerns, however as of 2025 there have been numerous fatalities in incidents on Kenyan farms owned by Del Monte.

 History

 The company was previously known as Kenya Canners, which formed in 1948.
 Del Monte Kenya was later renamed Del Monte Royal after control was acquired by two South African families who each owned a 30% share of the company.
 The remaining 40% was owned by many small shareholders.
 This occurred after the sale of the US company Del Monte Corporation in 1965.
 In 2002, Cirio Alimentare acquired a 98% stake in the company, and following this the company changed its name to Cirio Del Monte Kenya Limited.
 The company was certified under the International Organization for Standardization SA8000 in 2002, and was recertified in March 2006.
 Del Monte Kenya also acquired the International Organization for Standardization 9002 certificate.